ncats/services/docs/package-apis.md

 }
 ```

-### Configuring the Services for P2P Socket communication
+### Configuring services for P2P socket communication

-The Services package has a configuration value for establishing socket
+The `Services` package has a configuration value for establishing socket
-communication between Node processes.
+communication between other LabShare packages using `Services`.
+In other words, `Services` can act as both a server and a client using sockets.
 Add the host names and the Socket.IO
-namespaces to the list of socket connections in `Socket.Connections`:
+package namespaces to the list of socket connections in `Socket.Connections`:

 Example: